 I love growing herbs, but it always seems that finding new places to hang them while they dry can be quite a hassle.

-So when I saw a herb drying rack I thought it was a great idea for any gardener who loves growing their own herbs.
+When I saw a herb drying rack I thought it was a great idea for any gardener who loves growing their own herbs.

 4. Seed Starting Kit